North Lake Tahoe

 Meanwhile, off the slopes, you can literally dash through the snow on a one-horse open sleigh during narrated (with history, seasonally appropriate carols, and even poetry), one-hour, private tours along the breathtaking edge of Lake Tahoe, with Borges Sleigh and Carriage Rides, who’ve been sleighin’ that charm game since 1967.
 And if snowshoeing, cross-country skiing, or snowmobiling calls your name, Mt.
 Rose Meadows is right up the hill, too.

-North Lake Tahoe in the Summer
+Lake Tahoe Activities in the Summer

 Hands-down, there’s no better way to experience the North Shore’s range of scenery than at Lake Tahoe Nevada State Parks, made up of several unique and distinct “units.”
 Spooner Lake and the Marlette / Hobart Backcountry offer off-grid bliss for anglers, hikers, and cross-country mountain bikers—as well as magazine cover-worthy views from the world-renowned Flume Trail.
 The Cave Rock day-use area boasts a boat launch and beach.
 The Highway 28 corridor is dotted with secluded, gotta-earn-it-yourself spots accessed by trail or water.
 And then there’s world-renowned Sand Harbor, North Lake Tahoe’s biggest and most striking sandy beach, where throngs of sunbathers, boaters, SUP-ers, and picnickers party ‘til that epic Tahoe sun goes down.